tharunmurugeshr/firmable-technical-assessment/part2/part2_design_doc.md

 - **Upgrades (`canceled_upgraded`):** The old subscription is excluded from MRR entirely.
   The new (higher) subscription is included from its start date.
 There is no double-counting.
-  In the data: 777 subscriptions have this status and contribute $0 to MRR directly — their replacement subscriptions carry the revenue.
+  In the data: 777 subscriptions have this status and contribute MRR up to their end date — their replacement subscriptions carry the revenue from the upgrade month onwards.

 - **Downgrades:** A customer moving from Enterprise Plus ($5,000) to Enterprise ($3,000) keeps contributing MRR — just at the lower amount from the new subscription's start date.
 The